erikeldridge/item-network/README.md

 ## To do

-- show activity for a given item in the item activity stream
 - filter activity client-side on the home page
 - define an "owner id hash" field on editable models that can be checked w/o reading the db
 - hide stream headers if stream is empty